Cheap Car Insurance in 2026: How to Find Affordable Coverage

 • Strong regional value in 26 states

-• $45/month minimum coverage
+• ~$45/month minimum coverage

-• 23 different discount programs
+• Strong discount programs

 Trusted by Thousands